chang2keedata/p2-product-reviews-rest-api/README.md

 ## Goal
 Thus our goal is to gather information of bluetooth earphone about any best budget friendly/functional purposed/branded or not as long as long it works.
 Any features include prices, color, connector types, battery life, water and dustproof etc.

+## Target Audience
+Any bluetooth user can contirbute their user experiences or anyone who need a shopping research before purchasing.

 ## Tech used
 **Backend**